lewweiming/lewweiming/README.md

 👋 Hi, I’m Kevin Lew

-👨‍💻 Developer in the Travel / Tech Industry
+👨‍💻 Developer in the Travel / Tech / Technical Diving Industry

 🌈 Global Changemaker (Aren't we all 😊)